Staining dry wood is easy. But, can you stain wet wood?

 You should wait at least 3 days after rainfall before you stain a wet wood or deck.
 Especially, if the wood doesn’t have any moisture-resistant layer on it.

-If there is a moisture-resistant layer on the wood, let the wood dry for 24 hours before staining.
-The moisture-resistant layer on the wood prevents the wood grain from absorbing high moisture content.
+If there is a moisture-resistant layer on the wood, let the wood dry for 24 hours.
+The moisture-resistant layer prevents the wood grain from absorbing high moisture content.
 So the wood will dry faster and can be stained sooner.

-Overall, you can stain over damp deck or wood.
-But, only use water-based stains because oil-based stains will not stay on wet wood.
-Also, try to dry the wood as much as possible to remove moisture before staining it.
+Overall, you can stain over damp deck or wood using water-based stain only.
+However, you must try to dry the wooden surface as much as possible first.